paluh/purescript-puxing-bob/README.md

   = Routed routesType
   | RoutingError (RoutingError routesType)

-  -- these actions should be passed to Pux.Routing.Bob.update
+  -- these actions should be passed to Pux.Routing.Bob.Component.update
   | Route routesType
   | UrlChanged Path